-Apple’s iOS 13.2.2 update is a point release, but it could have a big impact on your iPhone XS or iPhone XS Max’s overall performance.
+Apple’s iOS 13.3.1 update could have an enormous impact on your iPhone XS, or iPhone XS Max’s, overall performance.

-The company’s moved on from iOS 13.2 with a new iOS 13.2.2 update. iOS 13.2.2 is a maintenance upgrade which means it brings bug fixes to the iPhone XS and iPhone XS Max.
+The company recently replaced iOS 13.3 with iOS 13.3.1. iOS 13.3.1 is a point upgrade and it brings a small collection of enhancements, security patches, and bug fixes to the iPhone XS and iPhone XS Max.

-If you do decide to go through with the installation, you’ll see a fairly small download if your iPhone XS or iPhone XS Max is currently running iOS 13.2.
+If you do decide to go through with the installation, you’ll see a fairly large download if your iPhone XS or iPhone XS Max is currently running iOS 13.3.

-If you’re running an older version of iOS 13 or if for some reason you’re still running iOS 12, your iOS 13.2.2 download could be much bigger.
-And that’s because the changes from the iOS updates you skipped are baked into the firmware.
+If you’re running an older version of iOS 13, or if for some reason you’re still running iOS 12, your iOS 13.3.1 download will be even bigger.
+That’s because the changes from the iOS updates you skipped are baked into the firmware.

-We've been testing the iOS 13.2 update on the iPhone XS Max and performance is holding up as we move away from the release date.
+We've been testing the iOS 13.3.1 update on the iPhone XS Max and performance is holding up as we push away from the release date.